Get the latest from TODAY

-Until this July, 7-year-old Ella Tryon had never been admitted to a hospital.
-But, after being diagnosed with a severe food allergy, the Ohio girl found herself unable to leave her hospital room at University Hospital Rainbow Babies and Children's Hospital due to her need for a feeding tube.
+Until the summer she was 7, Ella Tryon had never been admitted to a hospital.
+But after being diagnosed with a severe food allergy, the Ohio girl found herself unable to leave her hospital room at University Hospital Rainbow Babies and Children's Hospital due to her need for a feeding tube.

-So Ella sent her mom, Jackie Tryon, to the hospital playroom in search of crayons to color with.
+So Ella sent her mom, Jackie Tryon, to the hospital playroom in search of crayons.

 "When I was in the hospital, I wanted to color a rainbow," Ella told TODAY Parents.
 "And, when I found out I couldn't, I wanted to help."

-According to Ella's mom, Jackie Tryon, Ella "couldn't" color her rainbow because the hospital's playroom does not keep a large supply of crayons due to cross-contanimation concerns.
+According to Ella's mom, Jackie Tryon, the hospital's playroom did not keep a large supply of crayons due to cross-contanimation concerns.

 "She loves to color, but the crayons were broken and thrown in a drawer," said Tryon.
 "Not all the colors were there, and I told her the next time we had to come to the hospital, we would bring a few boxes with us to donate them."